Applied AI

 Operational Practices and Organization

-Successful trust-based automation requires alignment beyond technology.
-Establish governance bodies, such as an automation review board, that assess policy changes, model updates, and incident learnings.
-Create cross-functional runbooks that define escalation paths, decision gates for operator intervention, and post-incident reviews focused on strengthening provenance and policy controls.
-Encourage a culture of measurable quality: define and track metrics around explainability, auditable decisions, and recovery time after policy changes or model upgrades.
+Successful trust-based automation requires governance beyond technology.
+Establish an automation review board to assess policy changes and incident learnings.
+Create cross-functional runbooks that define escalation paths and operator interventions, complemented by post-incident reviews that strengthen provenance and policy controls.
+Foster a culture of measurable quality by tracking explainability, auditable decisions, and rapid recovery from policy or model changes.

 Strategic Perspective